gopupanavila/ABCnDofAI/README.md

 ## Workshop on AI

 This workshop is divided into four lessons.
-First two lessons are for creating GUI compoments and business logics corresponds to the "applicances" applicatios.
+First two lessons are for creating GUI compoments and business logics corresponds to the "appliances" applications.
-Last two lessons are for quick starting the data processing and machine learning areas.
+Last two lessons are for quick starting the data processing and machine learning fundas.

 * Lesson1: Snippets for basic GUI compoments and widgets.
 * Lesson2: Appliances application and the business logic behind it.